anspired/O365-Disable-Integrated-Apps/README.md

 This script will disable the ability for end users to grant or consent to access to these third party applications, potentially mitigating the risk of an attack happening.

+Thanks to [Chris Gecks](https://github.com/chrisgecks) for pointing us in the right direction for the PowerShell Commands.

 ## Prerequisites and caveats

 - This script will change the `UsersPermissionToUserConsentToAppEnabled` setting to false for every single tenant you have delegated admin access to.
 You can exclude tenants or select them using `Out-GridView` if needed - but as is the script will do it for ALL tenants.